-This manual has been prepared to assist agencies, field instructors, faculty, and students in understanding the objectives, policies, and procedures governing the field education program for the Master of Social Work (MSW) program at California State University, San Bernardino.
-It is designed to answer the most frequently asked questions about the MSW field education program and its policies and procedures, as well as to clarify expectations, rights, and duties of all involved in a social work field education program.
+This manual has been prepared to assist agencies, field instructors, faculty, and students in understanding the objectives, policies, and procedures governing the field practicum program for the Master of Social Work program at California State University, San Bernardino.

 The contents of this manual are based on best practices within the field of social work guided by the National Association of Social Workers (NASW) Code of Ethics, standards outlined through the Council on Social Work Education (CSWE), and policies specific to the University and the School of Social Work.
+Manuals from several Southern California Graduate Schools of Social Work (USC, CSULB, UCLA, and Sacramento State University) were reviewed to assist in the development of the Field Manual.
 Valuable suggestions and information were also provided by past and current Department Chairs, faculty members, field instructors, liaisons, and MSW students.